Homeowner Payments Through Association Services

 Your online payment options:

 - Pay by debit or credit card with your Visa®, MasterCard®, American Express® or Discover card.
-A convenience fee of 2.95% of the transaction amount is charged for payments made online by credit card.
-A flat $4.95 convenience fee is charged per transaction for payments made online by debit card.
+A convenience fee of 2.95% of the transaction amount is charged for payments made online by any credit card and some debit cards issued by a non-US financial institution.
+A flat $4.95 convenience fee is charged per transaction for payments made online by debit cards issued by a US financial institution.
+The convenience fee will be disclosed after card information is entered and before payment is submitted.

 - Pay by eCheck with a one-time electronic funds transfer by ACH debit from your checking or savings account from any US financial institution.
 No convenience fee is charged for payments made by eCheck.